2026 수능완성 실전모의고사 1회 변형 (31-42번)

 31 소비자가 원하는 제품의 의미

-But, in fact, that gallon of milk, the bottle it comes in, the labeling on the bottle, the placement of the bottle on the shelf, the expiration date, the additives or lack thereof, the preservatives or lack thereof, and even the care of the cows ____ which the milk comes are all part of the product.
+But, in fact, that gallon of milk, the bottle it comes in, the labeling on the bottle, the placement of the bottle on the shelf, the expiration date, the additives or lack thereof, the preservatives or lack thereof, and even the care of the cows from ____ the milk comes are all part of the product.

-Consumers may say they want (or need) milk ____ providing a spigot that delivers milk does not actually satisfy most consumers, because what they really want is milk that is convenient to get from store to home.
+Consumers may say they ____ (or need) milk but providing a spigot that delivers milk does not actually satisfy most consumers, because what they really want is milk that is convenient to get from store to home.

 32 DMN의 기능과 예술